scnerd/the_easy_dollar/_sources/investing/keeping-it-simple/the-power-of-compound-growth.md

 Let's set some expectations:

-- On debts you pay (again, see the article on the value of getting out of debt, coming soon):
+- On debts you pay (again, see the article on the value of getting out of debt):
+[//]: # (TODO: Link to relevant article)
     - Home mortgages often cost you ~4-6%
     - Car loans are ~4%
     - Credit cards can often be anywhere between 15-25% interest (or even a wider interval)